• your account

 8. Additional Comments

 There is often an area for the doctor to write additional comments or recommendations.
 This is usually where they would specify NVO (Near Vision Only) or if the Prescription Eyeglasses are to be used for a specific task like music or computer work.
 Other recommendations written in this section would be to specify the lens material, or lens coatings such as coatings for Anti-Reflective lenses, Photochromic (Light-Responsive) lenses.
-It may also indicate which type of multi-focal (bifocal or progressive) you should choose
+It may also indicate which type of multi-focal (bifocal or progressive) you should choose.

 Share